-Chicopee police logs say the crash happened at 2:42am July 21 on Route 291 when the trooper driving a Ford F-150 pickup truck struck a Ford Expedition.
-MSP was called and the police log states "MSP took over" at 3:15 a.m.
+There are discrepancies in the reports from two different police agencies on the timing of the July 21 crash on Route 291 when the trooper driving a Ford F-150 pickup truck struck a Ford Expedition.

 A 33-year-old woman driving the Expedition suffered minor injuries.
 Her passenger, a 34-year-old man, was seriously hurt, according to state police.
 Another off-duty trooper, who was a passenger in the trooper's truck, was also taken to the hospital for treatment.

 The trooper driving the truck will be summonsed to Chicopee District Court on Sept.
 5 on charges of operating under the influence of liquor causing serious bodily injury, reckless operation of a motor vehicle, operating under the influence of liquor and failure to take care in stopping.

 The trooper was placed on restricted duty and has not yet returned to work, according to state police.
 The department expects to "further amend his duty status" while the criminal case is pending, according to an announcement.

 "That amended status will remain in effect for the duration of the judicial proceedings, following which his status will be re-evaluated based on the results of those proceedings and the separate Internal Affairs investigation," police said.